 Consolidating out complexity

 Regent’s University London worked with Adaptive Insights’ partner, Clear Plan, to build a budgeting model that reflected the needs of the university’s multi-disciplinary campus community operating across seven schools.
 Integrating existing account structures and providing briefing sessions helped speed up implementation and educate budget holders to the advantages of the new approach.
-With Adaptive Planning up and running, the first budget cut was achieved after just six weeks.
+With the Adaptive Insights Business Planning Cloud up and running, the first budget cut was achieved after just six weeks.

 Making the budget first-class

-With Adaptive Planning in place, Regent’s University London embarked on refining its budgeting process; incorporating additional sets of data, moving to a model of continuous planning, and ultimately increasing trust in the end reports.
-Much of this involved consolidating data into Adaptive Planning with a centralized planning and budgeting process that is vastly easier and faster.
+With Adaptive Insights in place, Regent’s University London embarked on refining its budgeting process; incorporating additional sets of data, moving to a model of continuous planning, and ultimately increasing trust in the end reports.
+Much of this involved consolidating data into Adaptive Insights with a centralized planning and budgeting process that is vastly easier and faster.
 Budgets holders also had a renewed sense of ownership thanks to increased visibility into the numbers.

 “In the past, the budget contained inaccuracies largely originating from the complex consolidation exercise in Excel,” said Carl Teigh, Finance Director at Regent’s University.
 “This meant that trust was eroded in the figures prepared by finance and limited the value generated from the finance department which hampered the university’s decision making.
 By comparison, with Adaptive Insights, visibility for budget holders has improved and they have become more invested in accurate financial planning.
 For example, seeing where there is room for rationalizing cost, and thereby maximizing the funds available for re-investment into improving the student experience."